19 June 2023

-Sometimes, developers decide to switch from one field to a completely new one, even after years of practicing a particular stack.
-In today’s article, we’re going to talk about why this is a thing, how devs and their companies can benefit from reskilling and how organizations can help their devs get through that process painlessly.
-We’re also going to share some advice for developers that think of reskilling, all with the help of TSH’s devs who already did it.
+Sometimes, software developers decide to switch from one specialization to a completely new one, even after years of practicing a particular tech stack.
+In today’s article, we’re going to talk about why they do it, how they and their companies can benefit from reskilling and how organizations can help their people get through that process painlessly.
+We’re also going to share some advice for developers that consider reskilling, all with the help of TSH’s devs who already did it.

 In one of our most recent articles, we’ve been talking about upskilling in software development.
 It’s a process in which devs learn new skills related to their current stack.
 It’s a great way to boost one’s career and become more flexible for your employer.

 Today, we’re covering a more extreme form of acquiring new skills – reskilling in software development.
-Switching from one language to another, moving from frontend to backend and other big career moves such as these qualify as reskilling.
-We’re going to talk about the nitty-gritty of reskilling for software developers with The Software House’s devs that have succeeded at it.
+Switching from one language to another, moving from frontend to backend, and other big career moves such as these qualify as reskilling.

-We’re going to hear from TSH’s head of Node.js Adam Polak, who switched from PHP to Node (among others), Mariusz Richtscheid – a frontend developer turned Node expert, Daniel Stokowiec, who successfully moved from Ruby to the Frontend Team at TSH, Jacek Ciwiś, who switched from PHP to DevOps, and Ania Widera – one of TSH’s latest additions to the Node team, that has previously worked as mobile developer.
+We’re going to hear from TSH’s head of Node.js Adam Polak, who switched from PHP to Node (among others), Mariusz Richtscheid – a frontend developer turned Node expert, Daniel Stokowiec, who successfully moved from Ruby to the Frontend Team at TSH and then to the Node.js team as a software architect, Jacek Ciwiś, who switched from PHP to DevOps, and Ania Widera – one of TSH’s latest additions to the Node team, that has previously worked as mobile developer.

 Reskilling in software development – reasons